QuarterShotofEspresso/HAT-Lba/README.md

 ## Overview

 The Lattice Cryptography Library provicedes a set of hardware and software tools developers can use to accelerate their Lattice-based projects.
-The library primarily contains resources aimed at Lattice Cryptography, but can be generalized to be used for any Lattice-based project.
+The library primarily contains resources aimed at Lattice Cryptography, but can be generalized to be used for any Lattice-based fpa_project.

 ## Team